First thing you should know: Spenser is a huge fan of Olive Garden. It’s his sanctuary.

 One Christmas, he got over $250 in giftcards to the o.g.
 That is not a joke.

 Originally from Northwest Arkansas, and after a dozen years creating work in Chicago, Spenser is an award-winning writer-director who has recently transplanted to Los Angeles.
-His productions provoke conversation around the working class, forgotten corners of our complicated history, and characters who find themselves pushed to the margins.
+His work walks the tightrope between social commentary and popcorn entertainment, provoking conversations around the working class, forgotten corners of our complicated history, and characters who find themselves pushed to the margins.
+When he works with ensembles (and they are often large casts), the characters he adores are fast, funny, and figuring it out.

 As a playwright, Spenser is under his second commission with South Coast Repertory.
 His first, the Elizabeth George Commission, led to the writing of A Million Tiny Pieces, a fast-flying ensemble comedy which has since been developed at both the Pacific Playwrights Festival and the Colorado New Play Festival.
-Other plays include Plainclothes, Merge, The Spin, the acclaimed audio drama Primer.
+Other plays include Plainclothes, Merge, The Spin, and Primer.
 His one-acts and short plays have been produced around the world.

-He’s the recipient of the M. Elizabeth Osborn New Play Award from the American Theatre Critics Association, Best Director accolades at both the Jeff Awards (Chicago) and the B. Iden Payne Awards (Austin), a Harold & Mimi Steinberg/ATCA New Play Award finalist and a Heideman Award finalist, among others.
+He’s the recipient of the M. Elizabeth Osborn New Play Award from the American Theatre Critics Association, Best Director accolades at both the Jeff Awards (Chicago) and the B. Iden Payne Awards (Austin), and has been a Finalist for the Harold & Mimi Steinberg/ATCA New Play Award and the Heideman Award, among others.

-He frequently teaches at Acting Studio Chicago, serves as guest lecturer at various universities, and writes monologues for the Vagabond School’s on-camera intensive.
-He is proud to be represented by both William Morris Endeavor + Heroes and Villains Entertainment.
+He has taught at Acting Studio Chicago, serves as guest lecturer at various organizations and universities, and has written monologues for the Vagabond School’s on-camera intensive.
+He is proud to be represented by both WME + Heroes and Villains Entertainment.

 A 2nd commission from South Coast Rep!